ethereum/go-ethereum/README.md

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/getting-started/installing-geth).

 Building `geth` requires both a Go (version 1.19 or later) and a C compiler.
 You can install them using your favourite package manager.
-Once the dependencies are installed, run
+Once the dependencies are installed, run:

 ```shell
 make geth
 ```

+if you have go installed, you

 or, to build the full suite of utilities:

 ```shell
 make all
 ```

 ## Executables